- Location: South Dakota

 To obtain your license, you'll need to pass the skills test.

 These tests are conducted only at third-party sites.
-You should contact the site in your area for information about testing times, appointments, costs, and other matters.
+You should contact the testing facility in your area for information about testing times, appointments, costs, and other matters.
 You may also call Driver Licensing at (605) 773-3541 for more information.

 The skills test is actually composed of three tests: the pre-trip inspection, basic vehicle control, and road tests.